Understanding electricity power outages

 Is your power out?

-The state government is not responsible for the distribution network.
-You can search for current outages, or report an outage in your area, on the SAPN website.
+Search for current outages, or report an outage in your area, on the SA Power Network website.

 Manual load shedding

 If South Australia’s electricity demand is greater than the available electricity supply, or a fault occurs in the electrical system, the Australian Energy Market Operator (AEMO) can instruct ElectraNet and SA Power Networks to switch off the electricity supply to groups of customers for a short amount of time, to reduce pressure on the electricity network.
 This is ‘manual load shedding’ and only happens when there is an urgent need to protect the electricity network by reducing demand and rebalancing the system.

 The state government-owned emergency electricity generator will be switched on to try to cover the electricity supply shortfall before SA Power Networks does any manual load shedding.

 If the emergency generation does not cover the amount of load AEMO has directed SA Power Networks to shed, the additional load will be shed according to the manual load shedding list , which identifies electricity ‘feeders’ and the areas they supply.
 When load shedding happens, feeders are switched off in the order of the list (starting from the group that was last switched off) to reduce demand on the electricity network and help keep it secure.
 Rotating through the list spreads outages as equitably as possible across the community.

 Manual load shedding outages normally last 30-45 minutes, to minimise the risk to people’s health and safety, and are listed under the current power interruptions information on the SA Power Networks website.

 If your power is off for substantially longer than 45 minutes, it is most likely due to a local power failure.
 Check the SA Power Networks website for more information.